karrot-dev/karrot-backend/README.md

   - migrate: Apply database migrations
   - shell\_plus: (requires ipython) for playing in a django python environment
   - test: Run automated tests

-# Contributing to karrot-backend

-To contribute, please get in contact with us.
-We want to follow a pull request / code review cycle as soon as possible but in our early design stages we prefer to work in teams at the same desk.
-We use

-- github issues for development tasks
-- [Slack](https://yunity.slack.com) as team communication, not only for development

 ## Coding guidelines

 We follow PEP8 with the same rules as the [Django project](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).